Welcome to the North Bay Nurse Practitioner-Led Clinic

 - Hold and talk to your child during the immunization

-- Make funny faces or use a favorite toy to distract your child
+- Make funny faces or use a favorite toy to distract your child; use a tablet or phone to show your child a favourite video

-- Breastfeed your infant or give a bottle after the immunization
+- Breastfeed your infant during and after the immunization

 Get the most out of each visit with us!